LCA-CI-fix-benchmark/accelerate/docs/README.md

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
+You may obtaiThe return block should be introduced with the `Returns:` prefix, followed by a line return and an indentation.

+Returns:
-You may obtain a copy of the License at
+    The return block should be introduced with the `Returns:` prefix, followed by a line return and an indentation.a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0